Skip navigation

 • MIN Starting Pitcher #17

-Bailey Ober allowed one run in 6 2/3 innings and got a no-decision against the Royals on Sunday.
+Bailey Ober allowed one run on four hits in six innings in a loss to the Royals on Saturday.